 We appreciate your feedback about the Apple Certification program and your testing experience.
 If you have a concern about the technical accuracy of a particular item, wish to challenge a test question, or have other feedback about the exam, please email the Apple Certification Program Manager.

-To report technical difficulties experienced during your exam, please contact Prometric customer service.
+To report technical difficulties experienced during your exam, please contact Pearson customer service.